Salesflare/hapi-plugin-mysql/README.md

 The connection is available through `request.app.db` because `request.connection` is a reserved keyword by `Hapi`

+!!
+The releasing if the connection is handled on the `tail` event of the server.
+If you have handlers that reply early, with `reply.file()` for example, be sure to register a `tail` event and use that as callback.

 ## Testing
 The tests requires you to have a `test` db with `user: root` and `password: ""`.
 See `.travis.yml` and the test folder for more info.